A pair of petrol stations on the A419.

 It was a Gulf filling station operated by Bayford Group.
 The site was also used by the Seven Bridges Service Centre, and a used car dealer which operated from the detached house next door.

-In 2015, the petrol station closed and the land was fenced off.
-The site was put up for sale and purchased by a developer who worked with BP Express.
+In 2015, the petrol station closed and was fenced off.
+The freeholder, who purchased the land in 2009, agreed to lease part of the site to BP Express.
 BP made a planning application to demolish the existing facility and replace it with a new, more modern, BP forecourt and shop.

 Highways England attached several conditions to this planning application, relating to the short entry and exit from the petrol station, and the fact that the petrol station itself would be positioned so close to the main dual carriageway.
 These safety concerns are an inevitable consequence of such an old site being re-used.